b-knd/Runway-Redeclaration-Project/#4 Third Code Increment/README.md

 ## Dependencies

-This project requires JavaFX to run.
+The application requires JavaFX to run.
 Please ensure that JavaFX is installed on your computer before running the application.
 You may download JavaFX component [here](https://gluonhq.com/products/javafx/).

 ## How to Run